sadiqui/single-page-forum/README.md

 <h2 align="center">Forum</h2>

 Our project is a **web forum** designed to enhance user interaction and streamline content organization.
-Registered users can share posts with categorized tags, engage through likes and dislikes on both posts and comments, and easily navigate content with powerful filtering options.
+Registered users can share posts with categorized tags, engage through likes and dislikes on both posts and comments, and easily navigate content with awesome filtering option.
 Built with **Go** for a fast and reliable backend, **SQLite** for lightweight yet robust data storage, and **Docker** for seamless deployment, this platform combines performance, simplicity, and scalability to deliver an exceptional user experience.

 For a live preview of the project please check the link: https://dwi.fly.dev/